Medical Students as Educators (Virtual)

 Methods to Achieve objectives

-Students will be required to meet objectives in the MSaE elective through four (4) tasks over 4-weeks:
+Students will be required to meet objectives in the MSaE elective through five (5) tasks over 4-weeks:

-1. Complete weekly learning module readings & mini-reflections posted in SOLE that are germane to the topic of education, teaching and learning, and assessment;
+- Complete weekly learning module readings and assignments in SOLE related to education, teaching and learning, and assessment.

-3. Observe a set amount of classroom teaching and curriculum development observations (virtual and in-person) and document their experience from the prospective of an educator;
+- Conduct a required number of classroom teaching observations (virtual or in-person) and document insights from the perspective of an educator.

 Examination procedures and evaluation criteria

-The MSaE Online elective does not require the learner to participate in teaching field placements (e.g., bedside teaching, problem-based learning facilitation, SIM facilitation).
-However, a student who has completed and passed the MSaE online elective has the option to co-facilitate a Problem-Based Learning 1 ( PBL1) Case with an experience facilitator and MS1 students.
+The MSaE Online elective does not require the learner to participate in teaching field placements (e.g., bedside teaching, problem-based learning, small group facilitation).
+However, a student who has completed and passed the MSaE online elective has the option to co-facilitate a small group of learners within the Health Sciences Center.
 This is optional.
-The Small Group Teaching placement will require students to travel to the Morgantown campus to teach in PBL 1.
+The Small Group Teaching placement will require students to travel to the Morgantown campus to teach on campus.
 The School of Medicine does not cover the cost of gas for students in any fourth-year rotation.
 Free housing may be provided based on availability.
 There will not be exceptions made with regards to modifying in-person teaching to virtual.

 The MSaE Elective requires pre-approval commitment through Ms. Christina Politte and Dr. Lama.
 Any student interested in scheduling this rotation will need to contact Dr. Lama (alama@hsc.wvu.edu) before May 1 of the academic year for more information.
 Additions to the rotation after June 1 will be based on rotation availability.